Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Techniques for Bird of Paradise Yoga

 To successfully perform Bird of Paradise Yoga, it is important to understand and practice a series of .
-These techniques include warm-up exercises, standing balance postures, hip opening stretches, and arm bind variations.
+These include warm-up exercises, standing balance postures, hip opening stretches, and arm bind variations.
 By incorporating these into your practice, you can gradually build the strength and flexibility necessary to achieve this challenging pose.

 Warm-up Exercises